linas/i370-bigfoot/README.md

 needed, but always looking at avoiding data loss.
 Again, this is an utterly revolutionary idea.

+* ***The network is the computer.*** An advertising slogan from Sun in the 1980's.
+A technology promise.
+We can argue if the cloud delivers on that promise, but the cloud is, well, out of our personal reach.
+By contrast, Ceph is perhaps the first reasonable, local, managable incarnation of what storage could be like at the local level.
-* Unfortunately, its still early, and Unix is not year ready for Ceph.
+Unfortunately, its still early, and Unix is not year ready for Ceph.
 I have different users, with different logons and different user ID's on different systems. viz.
 UID's and GID's.
 These are 16-bit numbers, they are hard-coded into the linux kernel, into `/etc/passwd`, into services and SystemD.
 UID's